 We conducted our audit in accordance with Australian Auditing Standards.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Report section of our report.
 We are independent of the Fund in accordance with the auditor independence requirements of the Corporations Act 2001 and the ethical requirements of the Accounting Professional & Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (the Code) that are relevant to our audit of the financial report in Australia.
-We have also fulfilled our other ethical responsibilities in accordance with the Code.
+We have also fulfilled our other ethical responsibilities in accordance with the Code

-We confirm that the independence declaration required by the Corporations Act 2001, which has been given to the directors of E&P Investments Limited (the "Responsible Entity"), would be in the same terms if given to the directors as at the time of this auditor's report.
+We confirm that the independence declaration required by the Corporations Act 2001, which has been given to the directors of E & P Investments Limited, the Responsible Entity of the Fund (the "directors"), would be in the same terms if given to the directors as at the time of this auditor's report.